Seymurhh/seymur/content/project/pytorch/index.md

 - **Mesoscale**: Captured interbead voids and material distributions.
 - **Macroscale**: Applied graded material properties in a finite element solver to simulate stress and deformation.

-> 📈 *See page 113, Fig. 6.8 in the dissertation*: Predicted stress distribution at various gradient lengths shows clear reduction in stress concentrations in graded designs compared to sharp interfaces.
+> 📈 *See Figure below: Predicted stress distribution at various gradient lengths shows clear reduction in stress concentrations in graded designs compared to sharp interfaces.

 ### 📊 Summary of Achievements
 - Developed a multi-scale modeling pipeline that accurately predicts interface strength.